Step #2– click the “bill annually” button on the SEMrush pricing page;

 Twitter is a place to encounter new people and new ideas.
 It is not a place to pitch products and services.
 This has been a go-to place for people who also want to express their emotions and ideas, and where out of the 353.1 million people who use Twitter globally, 68 million are based from the U.S

 Pitching your affiliate offer makes you look like a spammer even though it’s technically not against Twitter guidelines for affiliate marketing.

 If you’ve already built up a following on Twitter, I’m willing to bet you didn’t do it by pitching products non-stop; no, you did it by sending out valuable tweets into the stratosphere, and by retweeting other people’s content generously.

-You also participated in a quite a few Twitter chats and were more that keen to respond to other people’s comments on your tweets.
+You also participated in quite a few Twitter chats and were more than keen to respond to other people’s comments on your tweets.

 Yes, you’ve dug deep and dug out a strong Twitter foothold, a following.

-Well, you can lose all of that 100X faster by being a self-absorbed, self-serving douchebag
+Well, you can lose all of that brand trust 100X faster by being a self-absorbed, self-serving douchebag.

 #3- You Will Look Self-Absorbed and Like You’re Taking Advantage of People

-So when you add affiliate links to your Twitter posts you reek of desperation, and it’s really easy to imagine you counting seconds that someone has not clicked and giving of a disappointed groan when you realize no one ever will.
+So you reek of desperation when you add affiliate links to your Twitter posts and it’s really easy to imagine you counting the seconds that someone has not clicked and giving off a disappointed groan when you realize no one ever will.

 This makes you give out a desperation vibe and successful people will want to stay away from you.